-4 Easy Holiday Packing Secrets from a Travel Expert
+4 Smart Holiday Packing Secrets from a Travel Expert

 She gave us a few tips on packing efficiently without forgetting anything or having to sit on suitcases.
 She also shared how not to carry the entire kitchen sink and end up lugging a million bags of stuff you don’t need.
-It’s a hassle to pack if you don’t know how to or if you are just a forgetful person like me.
+It’s a hassle to pack if you don’t know how to or if you are just a forgetful person.

 How do we make sure we don’t forget items?

 Well, this depends on what kind of a traveller you are.
 I was a frequent flyer so I had a few things that I always carried in my work suitcase.
 I never took them out, probably just to be cleaned and back.